Picking a seamless solution for your specified application.

 Whitford’s PTFE, Xylan®, is known for its low friction, dry-lubrication, reinforcing binder resins, and application on temperature sensitive materials.
 These PTFE coatings are “extreme performance coatings – working under heavy loads, at high temperatures, in chemical and corrosive environments.”
 Xylan® PTFE has a low friction, as low as 0.02, that shows wear resistance under extreme pressures, is corrosion resistant, weather resistant, and chemical resistant.
 It has a wide range of temperature operation (from -420°F to +550°F (-250°C to 285°C)), has a flexible curing schedule of ambient to 750°F (400°C), and comes in a variety of colors.
 It is also known for its pliability, machinability, and adhesion to many materials.

-Few other companies make PTFE coatings, such as Daikin, Magni, Doerken, Geomet.
+A few other companies make PTFE coatings, such as Daikin, Magni, Doerken, Geomet.
 With so many options, we can help your company with coating selection based on your specifications and application needs and find the highest performing PTFE coatings for your project.

 How are PTFE coatings applied?